Why Hand-Wrapping Pallets is Losing You Money

 Determining When To Stop Hand-Wrapping Pallets And Using A Stretch Wrapper

 After reviewing the above, it may already seem like a no-brainer for your production lines to automate your very end-of-line.
 If not, here are some questions to help you determine when you will be ready:

-Add how much your employees are paid into this equation and consider this a cost in your damaged goods.
+- Add how much your employees are paid into this equation and consider this a cost of your damaged goods.
 Don't forget to add in any wrapping-related injury costs.
 Does the manual wrapping slow down your production as a whole?

 About David Roberge

 I am grateful for my 9 years as part of the outstanding Industrial Packaging team.
 I was able to hang out with some of the most knowledgeable folks in the packaging industry.
 I feel even luckier that I was able to share that knowledge with you.
 I love learning, hiking, and growing people and teams both personally and professionally, and helping companies grow better.